This post may contain affiliate links. Please read our disclosure policy.

 Shape the meat into a patty rather than a ball.
 It will lay flat on the wire rack and absorb more smoky flavor.

-meat patty on a wire rack sitting on top of the Dutch oven.
+beef patty on a wire rack over the chili mix.

 Dad’s Seasonings